 Reclamation, the Department, Colorado River Basin States (Basin States), Mexico, Tribes, and other Basin water users have undertaken a series of intensive efforts to respond to the extended drought and historically low reservoir levels in the Basin.
 In December 2007, the Department signed the Record of Decision (ROD) for the Colorado River Interim Guidelines for Lower Basin Shortages and the Coordinated Operations for Lake Powell and Lake Mead (2007 Interim Guidelines; DOI 2007).
 The 2007 Interim Guidelines, which were anticipated to be in place through 2026, provide operating criteria for Lake Powell and Lake Mead, including provisions designed to provide a greater degree of certainty to water users about timing and volumes of potential water delivery reductions, and additional operating flexibility to conserve and store water in the system.
+The 2007 Interim Guidelines adopted ranges of releases from Glen Canyon and Hoover Dams that were linked to reservoir elevations in Lake Powell and Lake Mead, respectively.
 The 2007 Interim Guidelines were adopted for a limited period ("interim") to provide an opportunity for Reclamation and interested entities to gain valuable experience for the management of Lake Powell and Lake Mead under modified operations, with the goal of improving the analytical bases for making future operational decisions, whether during the interim period or after.